JenieX/web-development-with-jonas/advanced-css-course/07-grid/README.md

 ## Tips

+### Overlapping

-- It is possible to explicitly place two elements on the same cell(s), which will make one of them hides behind the other.
+It is possible to explicitly place two elements on the same cell(s), which will make one of them hides behind the other.
+An issue that can be solved by the `z-index` property.
+Another great possibility is to position these elements independently using `justify-self` and `align-self`.